SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 -----------------------------------

-An experiment testing script ``experiment_unittests.py`` has been written to check experiments for errors and ensure the operation of experiment checking source code..
+An experiment testing script ``experiment_unittests.py`` has been written to check experiments for errors and ensure the operation of experiment checking source code.
 This suite of tests can be run on by running the following command: ::

         python3 BOREALISPATH/tests/experiments/experiment_unittests.py